jaewonwashere/how-to-vasp/Example Workflow.md

     concatenate_potcars(elements, potcar_dir, output_potcar)
 ```

-Finally, import the script to your directory and run the script to generate the combined POTCAR file.
+Finally, copy the script from your home directory to your convergence_(material name) directory and run the script to generate the combined POTCAR file.
+In future runs you will only need to do this step, as the generate_POTCAR will already be in your home directory.

 ```
 cp ~/generate_POTCAR ./